robertkeizer/joi-joi/README.md

 # joi-joi
-Joi validation for Joi Schema
+Joi validation for of Joi schema objects.

-Use this module if you'd like to validate a Joi schema object that may be external to your own system.
+Use this module if you'd like to validate a Joi schema object using Joi.

+## Disclaimers
+ * This module is most likely not right for you.
+ * This module is not affiliated with the Joi project.

 ## Usage
 ```javascript